-The second annual trade fair and conference is moving to Hanover, Germany, in the state of Lower Saxony.
+The second annual trade fair and conference is moving to Hannover, Germany, in the state of Lower Saxony.
 The city’s automotive industry plays a crucial role in the state’s economy and the region is bursting with opportunity for the e-mobility and energy industry.
-The city of Hanover, is one of Germany’s thriving locations for automobile construction, with 10 million vehicles built in its state of Lower Saxony every year.
+The city of Hannover, is one of Germany’s thriving locations for automobile construction, with 10 million vehicles built in its state of Lower Saxony every year.
 And with this growth, demand is increasing for suppliers of batteries and other e-mobility components.

 With 120,000 employees and 700 automotive supplier companies in Lower Saxony, the region is the production home to global players including Volkswagen AG and Continental AG, Johnson Controls, Robert Bosch GmbH, ZF Lemförder and Wabco.